1962 in film

-The year 1962 in film involved some very significant events, with Lawrence of Arabia winning seven Academy Awards including Best Picture and Best Director.
+The year 1962 in film involved some very significant events.
+Releases in the United States included the hit films To Kill a Mockingbird, Mutiny on the Bounty, and Lawrence of Arabia, with the latter winning seven Academy Awards including Best Picture and Best Director.

 Universal Pictures and Paramount Pictures also celebrated their 50th anniversaries.

 Top-grossing films (U.S.)

 The top ten 1962 released films by box office gross in North America are as follows: